ljube30/tmdb-search/README.md

 # RUN

-To run this project first use:
+To run this project you need to have npm installed, when npm is installed open up cmd in project directory and first use:

 ### `npm install`